Rod Davis (gridiron football)

-Rod Davis (born April 2, 1981) is an American former professional football linebacker.
+Rod Davis (born April 2, 1981) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
 He was selected in the fifth round of the 2004 NFL draft by the Minnesota Vikings.
 He played college football for the Southern Mississippi Golden Eagles.

 Davis was also a member of the Carolina Panthers, Philadelphia Soul, Edmonton Eskimos, Montreal Alouettes, and Calgary Stampeders.

 Early life

 Davis played at Central Junior High and Gulfport High School, where he played for the Admirals.

 College career

-While at Southern Mississippi, Davis recorded four interceptions.
+While at the University of Southern Mississippi, Davis recorded four interceptions.
 Was selected as a First-team All-Conference USA as a sophomore and junior.
 During his junior year, he had career-highs with 122 tackles and 10.5 sacks, he was also selected as the Conference USA defensive player of the year and a Third-team All-American.
 He finished his college career with 526 tackles and 18.5 sacks.

 In 2002, he won the Conerly Trophy as the best college football player in the state of Mississippi.